SAP-samples/s4hana-microsoft-team-app-integration/Resource Creation & Application Deployment/README.md

     ![tempsnip](https://user-images.githubusercontent.com/29527722/208748732-760a94a4-d4cf-4a1a-b2d5-8eb5fff5bb9f.png)
     ![tempsnip](https://user-images.githubusercontent.com/29527722/208748964-90546496-274b-485d-ac36-75f22e40a052.png)

-3. After a while you will see there is another manual login request shows up in the terminal.
-Copy the authentication code and then open the URL in the browser to finish the manual login process.
+3. After a while you will see there is a manual login request shows up in the terminal.
+This step is for Microsoft Azure Powershall authentication.
+Copy the authentication code and then open the URL in the browser to finish the manual Azure login.

     ![xx](https://user-images.githubusercontent.com/29527722/208751511-90c4b136-72fa-4216-9dfe-30c7c8471ecd.png)
     ![Capture2](https://user-images.githubusercontent.com/29527722/208751607-f6b7184a-fc47-41f9-add5-acece1c5f37e.PNG)
     ![Capture3](https://user-images.githubusercontent.com/29527722/208751742-523f1b7e-289d-4562-9abb-1296508e0a31.PNG)

-4. Sometime you will be asking again to do the manual login with the Microsoft Azure.
+4. Then you will see another manual login request shows up in the terminal.
+This step is for Microsoft Azure CLI authentication.
 Copy the newly generated authentication code and URL into the browser, and finish the second time manual Azure login.

     ![Capture4](https://user-images.githubusercontent.com/29527722/208752435-2bb2c0b7-5093-4584-b478-1967ad1c92e7.PNG)
     ![Capture5](https://user-images.githubusercontent.com/29527722/208752453-581b0c39-ec04-4b04-a55a-a1e104a18618.PNG)
     ![Capture3](https://user-images.githubusercontent.com/29527722/208751742-523f1b7e-289d-4562-9abb-1296508e0a31.PNG)

+5. After a while you will be asked to do provide the SAP BTP subaccount credential in the terminal.
+Please enter the your BTP subaccount CF API endpoint, Email, Password in the ternimal, and then click the subaccount and target space which will be used as a host of your extension application.